eserrania/delete_tweets/README.md

 ## Requirements

 * A Twitter developer account.
-You can aaply for one [here](https://developer.twitter.com/en/apply/user.html).
+You can apply for one [here](https://developer.twitter.com/en/apply/user.html).
 * A file named ```keys.py``` containing the credentials of your developer account:

 ```python